nickrod518/Migrate-WindowsUserProfile/README.md

 ## Setup
 This requires that the USMT binaries are already present on the machine or a network accessible location.
 The easiest way to acquire these is to download and install the Windows ADK from https://developer.microsoft.com/en-us/windows/hardware/windows-assessment-deployment-kit, and browse to the folder that contains scanstate.exe and loadstate.exe (usually C:\Program Files (x86)\Windows Kits\10\Assessment and Deployment Kit\User State Migration Tool), and make a copy.
 For convenience sake, I've made the binaries available in a zip file in this repo.
 Unzip the USMT.zip and place the amd64, arm64, and x86 folders inside USMT.
 This will make the USMT folder look like below.

+.
++-- Invoke-USMTGUI.ps1
-USMT\
++-- USMT\
-    amd64\
+|   +-- amd64\
-    arm65\
+|   +-- arm64\
-    Scripts\
+|   +-- Scripts\
-    x86\
+|   +-- x86\
-    Config.ps1
+|   +-- Config.ps1

 Review the USMT\Config.ps1 file and make any changes to fit your needs.

 I recommend using my Create-EXEFromPS1 (https://github.com/nickrod518/Create-EXEFromPS1) to package the prepped migration tool for portability and ease of use.
-When you have installed the module you may package the project using the following command from an admin powershell session.
+When you have [installed the module](https://docs.microsoft.com/en-us/powershell/developer/module/installing-a-powershell-module) you may package the project using the following command from an admin powershell session.

 `New-EXEFromPS1 -PSScriptPath $PathToProject\Invoke-USMTGUI.ps1 -SupplementalDirectoryPath $PathToProject\USMT\`